apurvanakade/apurvanakade.github.io/src/jhu.md

 The class is designed in an IBL-format - you're expected to solve all the problems in each section before moving to the next and in the process learn the subject.
 The prerequisites are basic proof techniques.

-## Hitchhiker's Guide to Algebraic Topology, Intersession '17
+## Hitchhiker's Guide to Algebraic Topology

 [Course Website.](https://apurvanakade.github.io/courses/2017_h2g2_alg_top/index.html)